-PCR tests do appear to be readily accessible in Phuket and throughout Thailand, with all major hospitals offering testing.
+PCR tests do appear to be readily throughout Thailand, with all major hospitals offering testing.

 There are also private third parties who arrange a test on your behalf, with prices falling in the US$90 ($115) range.
 I assume these tests will be cheaper if acquired directly from the lab; however, ease of access and your language skills may make a difference here.